23 Sep The short work week: not an option, but a choice at Creative Words

 Working to live and not living to work.

 If we’re lucky (and also a bit good at it), we enjoy the work we do so much that we’re hardly ever affected by fatigue or the burden of routine.
-It becomes an aspect of our being, a key component of our personality: we are elevated by the work because it represents a channel for expressing our worldview, to give form, whether concrete or abstract, to our ideas and possibly even make a positive contribution to society.
+It becomes an aspect of our being, a key component of our personality.
+We are elevated by the work because it represents a channel for expressing our worldview, to give form, whether concrete or abstract, to our ideas.
+And possibly even make a positive contribution to society.
 Yet reality may not always mirror imagination and be seen through the lens of romantic dreamers.
-Indeed, whether due to necessity or sudden changes in course, our work may sometimes not be exactly what we would have dreamed or expected; because of this, we don’t feel as fulfilled as we’d like.
+Indeed, whether due to necessity or sudden changes in course, our work may sometimes not be exactly what we would have dreamed or expected.
+Because of this, we don’t feel as fulfilled as we’d like.

 Everyday life thus slowly passes to become a kind of monotonous and suffocating cage from which we find ourselves watching life go by.
-So it’s not surprising that many people Google which country to live in to work fewer hours and have more “rest” days: when work is oppressive, all you have left is to tightly cling to free time.
+So it’s not surprising that many people Google which country to live in to work fewer hours and have more “rest” days.
+When work is oppressive, all you have left is to tightly cling to free time.

-Whether the former case or even more so the latter, it’s still essential to always keep a sort of guideline in mind, an indispensable rule: to draw a thick, clear line between work life and personal life.
+Whether the former case or even more so the latter, it’s still essential to always keep a sort of guideline in mind, an indispensable rule.
+To draw a thick, clear line between work life and personal life.

 Well, we can’t let that happen.
 We can’t allow the existence of a word like “karoshi“, which in case you didn’t know is a Japanese term used to refer to death from “too much work”.
 There’s no doubt that Japan has a different cultural approach to work that’s extremely stricter with much more intense rhythms, but can we easily claim that our situation is so different?
 That the line drawn is not thin if not, even worse, dashed?